kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 #### Stable
 - VPA integration of feature moved to beta,
-- User feedback (ideally from atleast two distinct users) is green,
+- User feedback (ideally from at least two distinct users) is green,
 - No major bugs reported for three months.
 - Pod-scoped resources are handled if that KEP is past alpha